Upward Salute

 Light, easy stretches while your body transitions to a resting state.
 Post-workout stretching promotes blood flow for recovery and reduces the risk of injury.

-A series of stretches designed to increase flexibility in the shoulders.
+A series of stretches designed to increase flexibility in the hips.

 A series of plank poses activating all of the muscles in your core.
 A strong core improves posture and balance, increases flexibility, and reduces lower back pain.